patternfly/patternfly-elements/docs/content/theme/_index.md

 	    </pfe-cta>
 	</pfe-card>

-Should you need to deviate from this color usage, and set your primary CTA to use the complement color from the palette, you may also pass a value of `complement` into the `pfe-color`  attribute, like this:
+Should you need to deviate from this color usage, and set your primary CTA to use the complement color from the palette, you may also pass a value of `complement` into the `color`  attribute, like this:

 	<pfe-cta priority="primary" color="complement">
 		<a href="#">Primary</a>
 	</pfe-cta>

-Please note that if you are opting to override colors of components, they will not automatically respond to the theme context any longer.
+Please note that if you are opting to override colors of components, they will no longer automatically respond to the context.